fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 1. Make sure you have successfully executed the *setup_device* function so the backend library and the Vidhance library exist on the device (see [Preparing phone for wrapper](#PreparingPhoneForWrapper)).
 2. Build your implementation (see [Building](#Building)).
 3. Push the wrapper to the device (see [Pushing to phone](#PushingToPhone)).
-4. When the device has rebooted you can use any camera app on the device to view your results.
+4. You can now use any camera app on the device to view the results.

 ## What to expect
 If you have successfully built and pushed the correct files to your device you should be able to notice modifications in the captured video.
 If you used the default settings when creating the Vidhance context you can expect to see the following: